Fandom is the future: How Legion M is changing Hollywood

 Annison announced, “It’s a non-binding reservation, meaning you can always change your mind.
 But what it does mean is if you’ve made a reservation, we’re gonna make room for you in the upcoming round, even if it’s otherwise sold out.
 We expect that round to launch probably within the next month.”

-When asked about their highlight from the past year, the answer from Annison and Scanlan was unanimous: the 2018 Sundance Film Festival.
+When asked about their highlight from last year, the answer from Annison and Scanlan was unanimous: the 2018 Sundance Film Festival.
 Taking the Legion to Park City for the first time, the pair set up the Legion M lounge at Red Banjo Pizza on Main Street.

 “The venue was alive, day and night,” said Scanlan.
 “We had the renowned film critic Leonard Maltin and the editor of Movie Pilot Russ Fischer conducting interviews, which we live streamed on Facebook through Movie Pilot, speaking to the top directors and casts of movies that were viewing at Sundance.”